Babu12345/twitter/README.md

 The following **additional** features are implemented:

 * [x] List anything else that you can get done to improve the app functionality!
-    * Added the number of tweets and likes
+    * Added the number of tweets and likes in the details page

 ## Video Walkthrough